 We will be limiting the playground to one class at a time.
 We will wash our hands before and after playground play.
-We will disinfect high touch surfaces daily.
+We will disinfect high-touch surfaces daily.
 The same guidelines will apply when we are in the gym instead of on the playground.

-We know those little bodies work hard and get hungry, so we hope to continue to include snack as part of our day. children will have assigned days to provide snack, but all food distribution will be handled only by staff using appropriate safety guidelines.
+We know those little bodies work hard and get hungry, so we hope to continue to include snack as part of our day.
+Children will have assigned days to provide snack, but all food distribution will be handled only by staff using appropriate safety guidelines.
 All snack items must be prepackaged.
 Children will be spaced to provide social distancing while eating.

-Find masks that are the most comfortable for your child and help them get used to wearing one.
 Practice hand washing at home.
 Focus NOT on what will be different or hard about preschool but on the parts that will be exciting, new and fun.
 Finally, make sure your child knows how very excited we are to welcome them soon!

 Education: B.S. in Elementary Education from the University of Dayton, Substitute preschool teacher at Batavia Nursery School for three years.
 Worked in the special education department for the Wheaton School District.
 Classes: 3's

 Education: B.S. in Education from Illinois State University, Kaylee has been a teacher at New Horizons preschool since 1997 and has been teaching for more than 30 years.
 Classes: Young 3's and 3's